 Students should consult with their faculty advisors regarding the scheduling and sequencing of concentrations and electives.
-Non-degree-seeking students may enroll in elective courses only after consultation with the course chairperson.
+Non-degree-seeking students may enroll in elective courses only after consultation with the Department Chair and the course chairperson.

 Concentration in Community Mental Health (9 units)